Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Proof of the triangle inequality

 which we denote by ${\rm ev}_{-\infty}$.
-It is compatible with $(3)$. \end{enumerate} \end{prop} \begin{proof} The proof is the same as other similar statements appearing in this and several other previous papers, such as \cite{fukaya-ono, fooo:book}.
+The map is compatible with the boundary description $(3)$ thereof. \end{enumerate} \end{prop}

+\begin{proof} The proof is the same as other similar statements appearing in this and several other previous papers, such as \cite{fukaya-ono, fooo:book1, fooo:book2, fooo:techI}.
 So it suffices to see how the boundary of our moduli space appears as in (3).